Pediatric Feeding Therapy Team

 Where is the clinic located?

-Most of our services and team assessments will be held at Optimum Integrative Health Services, Fergus Ontario.
+Most of our services and team assessments will be held at Kids Can Shine, located at 6488 Wellington Road 7, in Elora Ontario or at Blueprint Nutrition, 22 King St. South, Suite 300 in Waterloo Ontario.
 Home-based visits may also be suggested so that we can assess the feeding difficulties within the child’s natural home environment.
-Depending on which service(s) are required, follow-up appointments may be available in Waterloo and/or New Hamburg as well.
+Depending on which service(s) are required, follow-up appointments will occur in Elora, Waterloo or at the child's home.

 What will happen at the first appointment?

-- The first appointment is typically one hour and your child will be assessed by both Donna and Rosanne, unless it is previously evaluated that both are not necessary
+The first appointment is typically 1.5 hours and your child will be assessed by both Donna and Rosanne, unless it is previously evaluated that both are not necessary